meldridge/meldridge.github.io/drafts/2018-10-03-Facebook-and-the-trade-off-of-centralized-authentication.md

 The trade-off, of course, is that you're putting all of your eggs in one basket.

 Still, I'd argue that for Google accounts in particular, this trade-off is worth it.
 Google [supports](https://landing.google.com/advancedprotection/) the most secure multi-factor authentication methods, and generally tends to do a good job with account security.
-Besides, if an attacker has access to your Google account they can already access password reset emails.
+Besides, if an attacker has access to your Google account, and you use Gmail, they can already access password reset emails.

 Just don't forget: when you use a centralised authentication provider, you're trusting the provider with access to everything you link it to.
 For some threat models, this is the wrong trade-off to make.